Marc Dreier: SEC civil charge

 On December 8, 2008, the SEC filed declarations from firm controller John Provenzano and Dreier lawyer Norman N. Kinel.
 Provenzano detailed how millions of dollars were missing from client accounts.
-He stated that he was aware since he took his position in August 2005 of the disbursement of between $30 million and $40 million in Dreier accounts to pay for works of art.
+He stated that he was aware since he took his position in August 2005 of the disbursement of $30 to $40 million from Dreier accounts to purchase works of art.
 Dreier LLP maintained eight escrow accounts where client funds were commingled and eight other accounts for individual clients.
-Kinel e-mailed Dreier on December 1 requesting disbursal of $38.5 million out of an escrow account on behalf of 360networks (USA) Inc., a client that had emerged from bankruptcy in 2002.
-Dreier had remained counsel for the official committee of unsecured creditors in connection with 360's Chapter 11 bankruptcy and Kinel asked for the money for distribution to unsecured creditors, but only $19 million remained in the accounts.
-Provenzano recounted that in phone conversations with other firm partners, Joel A. Chernov and Steven R. Gursky on December 3 and 4.
-Dreier said that, had he not been in custody, he would have been able to return to New York and sell some of his art so the money could be returned.
-On both days, Provenzano was asked by Dreier, who was incarcerated in Canada on a charge of impersonation, related to his dealings with the hedge funds, to transfer $8 million and then $10 million from the escrow accounts into Dreier's own accounts, but Provenzano refused.
+Kinel e-mailed Dreier on December 1 requesting disbursal of $38.5 million from an escrow account on behalf of 360networks (USA) Inc., a client that emerged from bankruptcy in 2002.
+Dreier had remained counsel for the official committee of unsecured creditors in connection with 360's Chapter 11 bankruptcy and Kinel asked for the money to distribute to unsecured creditors, but only $19 million remained in the accounts.
+Provenzano recounted that in phone conversations with other firm partners, Joel A. Chernov and Steven R. Gursky on December 3 and 4, Dreier said that, were he not in custody, he could have returned to New York and sell some of his art so the money could be returned.
+On both days, Dreier, who was incarcerated in Canada on a charge of impersonation related to his dealings with the hedge funds, asked Provenzano to transfer $8 million and then $10 million from the escrow accounts into Dreier's own accounts, but Provenzano refused.

 The case is SEC v.
 Dreier, 08-cv-10617 U.S. District Court for the Southern District of New York (Manhattan).